Reign of Fire (film): Plot

 In 2002, young Quinn Abercromby is visiting a London Underground construction project.
 Construction workers penetrate a cave and a dragon emerges from hibernation, incinerating the workers with its fire breath.
 The only survivor is Quinn, whose mother Karen, the project engineer, dies protecting him.
 The dragon flies out of the Underground and soon more dragons appear.
 The world's militaries fail to stop the spread of the dragon population and target large populated areas with nuclear weapons, leaving humans nearly extinct.

 18 years later, in 2020, the dragons are dying off but have become increasingly aggressive in search of food.
-Quinn, along with his best friend Creedy, leads a community of survivors at Bamburgh Castle, Northumberland where he plans to outlast dragons until they return into hibernation; as insurance, he shares his notes and plans with Jared, an orphan he rescued and is mentoring to take over as community leader.
+Quinn, along with his best friend Creedy, leads a community of last human survivors at Bamburgh Castle, Northumberland where he plans to outlast dragons until they return into hibernation; as insurance, he shares his notes and plans with Jared, an orphan he rescued and is mentoring to take over as community leader.
 The community is short on supplies, causing unrest pending the harvest of their meager crops.
 Eddie and some of his followers steal a truck to harvest the crops for food but are attacked by a dragon.
 Quinn, Creedy, and Jared repel the dragon, which burns most of the crops, leaving the community without food.

 A group of heavily armed Americans led by Denton Van Zan then arrive in an armored convoy.
-Quinn is initially sceptical and suspects they are marauders, but Van Zan convinces him to let them stay when he reveals the dragons' main weakness: poor vision during twilight.
+Quinn is initially skeptical and suspects they are marauders, but Van Zan convinces him to let them stay when he reveals the dragons' main weakness: poor vision during twilight.
 With Quinn's help, Van Zan and his team slay the dragon who destroyed the crops.

 Van Zan introduces Quinn to Alex Jensen, his team's helicopter pilot and intelligence officer, and briefs Quinn on their mission.
 After killing hundreds of dragons, Alex discovered they were all female; she postulates that they reproduce quickly because the species relies on a single male to fertilize all the eggs en masse.
 Having tracked the spread of the dragons, they believe that the male is in London and that if they kill it, the dragons will no longer be able to reproduce, effectively eradicating the species.
 Quinn, suspecting that the male dragon is the same one that killed his mother, refuses to help, knowing that London is infested with dragons and that if they fail, the dragons will track them back to their shelter.